 When working with electrical components or in an electrical environment, troubleshooting and testing devices to assess their condition is vital to maintain a safe, efficient workspace.
 Multimeters are one of the most common tools used to test electrical components and is vital for any toolbox.
 Both analog and digital multimeters can give you a variety of readings; in this guide, we will cover basic instructions for testing electrical components with a digital multimeter.

-Here, we will cover everything you need to know about using a multimeter, and conducting safe testing and troubleshooting practices in an electrical lab or environment housing sensitive electronics.
+Here, we will cover everything you need to know about using a multimeter, and conducting safe testing and troubleshooting practices with ESD workbenches and in an electrical lab or environment housing sensitive electronics.

 What Is a Multimeter?